telefonicaid/fiware-orion/doc/manuals/admin/extra/ha.md

 and Context Broker can be combined together on a single server.

 Requirements:
-* 3 VMs running Centos for the contextBroker layer.
+* 3 VMs running Centos for the Context Broker layer.
-* 6 VMs running Ubuntu 16.04 LTS for the HA Proxy and MongoDB
+* 6 VMs running Ubuntu 16.04 LTS for the HA Proxy and MongoDB layers.

 ### MongoDB configuration